-The Associate Dean of Students is an at-will employee of the College and is appointed by the College President for a three-year term.
-The Associate Dean of Students is accountable to the Dean of Students.

-- 1. Shares responsibility with the Dean of Students for the implementation of the Religious Formation Program and student affairs at DWC. - 2.
-Represents the Dean of Students, in his absence, at all committee meetings of which the Dean of Students is an ex-officio member. - 3.
-Substitutes for the Dean of Students in formational interviews with students at the discretion of the Dean. - 4.
-Other duties/responsibilities as assigned by the Dean of Students.
+- 1. The Associate Dean of Students is recommended by the Dean of Students and appointed by the President for a term of three years. - 2.
+Rights and Duties - 2.1 Shares responsibility with the Dean of Students for the implementation of the total formation program. - 2.2 Represents the Dean of Students, in his absence, at all the meetings of committees of which the Dean of Students is an ex officio member, when the Dean cannot be present. - 2.3 Substitutes for the Dean of students in formational interviews with students at the discretion of the Dean.